Life Insurance Jargon Buster.

 Critical Illness Cover can be added at an additional cost when you take out life insurance.
 It's designed to pay out a cash sum if you're diagnosed with one of our specified critical illnesses during the length of your policy.

-Mortgage Decreasing Term Assurance is designed to help protect a repayment mortgage so the amount of cover reduces roughly in line with the way a repayment mortgage decreases.
+Decreasing Life Insurance is designed to help protect a repayment mortgage so the amount of cover reduces roughly in line with the way a repayment mortgage decreases.
 It could pay out a lump sum if you die during the length of the policy.

 Guaranteed Insurability Option